uerten/jekyll-klise/_posts/handson-iiot-demo-part2/2023-05-15-handson-iiot-demo-part2.md

 ### **Mosquitto MQTT Broker on IoT2040**

-Mosquitto is read to use in IoT2040 image as we mentioned before.
+Mosquitto is ready to use in IoT2040 image as we mentioned before.
 If you are facing any issue with Mosquitto, check /etc/mosquitto/mosquitto.conf file and make sure it’s configured as below:

 ```yaml
 listener 1883